The Rise of Workplace Wellness

 1. Adjust Your Monitor: Position it at arm’s length, with the top of the screen at or slightly below eye level.

-This positioning helps prevent neck strain and reduces the likelihood of hunching over to see your screen.
+This positioning of monitor arm helps prevent neck strain and reduces the likelihood of hunching over to see your screen.

 1. Upgrade Your Keyboard and Mouse: Consider ergonomic options that keep your wrists in a neutral position.